Cognitive Behavioral Therapy for Narcissistic Personality Disorder

 Guided discovery

-During guided discovery, a therapist may try to learn more about the patient’s beliefs, then ask open-ended questions designed to challenge those beliefs.
+During guided discovery, a therapist may try to learn more about the patient’s beliefs and then ask open-ended questions designed to challenge those beliefs.
 Often, the goal here is to ask questions that allow information to be brought to the patient’s awareness.
 From there, the individual can begin to consider the problems they are facing as well as potential solutions.

 Psychoeducation